davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 built.
 In this circumstance rustc will continue to throw an error when a unwinding panic strategy is chosen.

-If the Cargo would build `std` for a project then Cargo's behaviour depends on whether or not `panic` is set in the profile:
+If Cargo would build `std` for a project then Cargo's behaviour depends on whether or not `panic` is set in the profile:

 - If `panic` is not set in the profile then unwinding may still be the default